nickytonline/www.nickyt.co/src/posts/impressions-of-polywork-3pbp.md

 There are several sections in the MV: featured members, trending badges, folks who have recently joined, what's everyone doing, and possibilities.

-*It’s unclear to me what the Possibilities section is.
-Maybe it’s for like-minded folks or folks that you may find interesting based on some algorithm?*
+* It's unclear to me what the Possibilities section is.
+Maybe it's for like-minded folks or folks that you may find interesting based on some algorithm?*

 ## Space Station
 As mentioned in the Contact Preferences section above, folks can be open to collaborating on specific topics, e.g. People available for live streaming.
 BTW, I am available for [live streaming](https://www.iamdeveloper.com/pages/live-coding/). 😎